evanwill/workshop-template/README.md

 Using optional google analytics:

 - add your analytics id to `_config.yml` in `google_analytics:`
-- if `google_analytics:` is blank, the ga code will not added
+- if `google-analytics-id:` is blank, the ga code will not added
 - analytics code will only be added when using "production" environment.
 This happens automatically on gh-pages.
 To build locally, use `JEKYLL_ENV=production jekyll build`

 > Repository does not include a Gemfile because it is a very simple project.